-Citrefine is an Article 95 approved supplier of Citriodiol®.
-We anticipate an inclusion decision no sooner than December 2017, which would mean Citriodiol®-based product authorisation dossiers would have a deadline for submission of approx. December 2019.
+Through our Irish entity, Citrefine EU Ltd is an Article 95 approved supplier of Citriodiol®.
+We anticipate an inclusion decision no sooner than December 2020, which would mean Citriodiol®-based product authorisation dossiers would have a deadline for submission of approx. Q4 2022.
 Needless to see these dates are our best estimate only as the speed of the review is in the hands of the authorities.

 2. Can I still place a product on the market in Europe?

 Because Citriodiol® is still going through the BPR evaluation process, you are free to place a Citriodiol® product for use as a repellent on the market by obtaining a national registration as required in your territory.
-At the point of formal inclusion you will need to submit your Product Authorisation (PA) dossier in line with the BPR requirements.
-It is critical to have your product on the market by the inclusion deadline in order to continue selling it while your PA dossier is being considered (this product evaluation takes 3 years).
-Our best estimate of the earliest date for this deadline is December 2019, so if the authority where you are seeking to sell this product is slow at issuing national registrations, you will want to be sure to have this submission made well before this deadline to avoid the 3-year market freeze period.
-Please contact us for more information if you are unsure about how this will affect you.
-Please see the latest BPR timeline for Citriodiol® by clicking here
+At the point of formal inclusion you will need to submit your Product Authorisation (PA) dossier in line with the BPR requirements, or rely on Citrefine’s submission of its Biocidal Product Family (BPF).
+It is critical to have your product on the market by the inclusion deadline in order to continue selling it while your PA dossier or our BPF are being considered (this product evaluation takes 3 years).
+Our best estimate of the earliest date for this deadline is December 2020.
+If the authority where you are seeking to sell this product is slow at issuing national registrations, you will want to be sure to have this submission made well before this deadline to avoid the 3-year market freeze period.
+Contact us for more information if you are unsure about how this will affect you.
+Please see the latest BPR timeline for Citriodiol® by clicking here.

 3. How do I gain access to data to support product registrations?